 - Ability for the proposed research to catalyze significant and wide-ranging scholarly discussions and transformative intellectual engagement

-UBC faculty should contact individual nominees to discuss their interest in being nominated as International Visiting Research Scholar or Distinguished Visiting Professor at the Institute.
+UBC faculty should contact individual nominees to discuss their interest in being nominated as International Visiting Research Scholar at the Institute.
 Nominators must make it clear that these initial expressions of interest do not constitute a guarantee that an offer will be made.

 - IVRS nominees must commit to a visit of three (3) weeks minimum in part-time residence at the Institute, during the period of September to May.
 Preference will be given to longer term visits.

 - Nominations must be submitted on the attached form, and supported by at least two (2) UBC faculty members from different departments.

-- Each nomination will include: a statement of interest and description of proposed research activities; a summary of significant scholarly contributions and international awards and distinctions; a description of how the scholar proposes to engage with the PWIAS and broader UBC community; a proposed title/ subject area for a Wall Exchange lecture and/or other major public event; and the nominee’s curriculum vitae (maximum 5 pages).
-Nominations must include a completed and signed copy of the UBC Research Project Information Form.
+- Each nomination will include: a statement of interest and description of proposed research activities; a summary of significant scholarly contributions and international awards and distinctions; a description of how the scholar proposes to engage with the PWIAS and broader UBC community; a proposed title/ subject area for a lecture and/or other public event; and the nominee’s curriculum vitae (maximum 5 pages).

-- Funds will be awarded to one of the UBC faculty nominators, and administered by the designated host department.
+- Funds will be awarded to one of the UBC faculty nominators, and the grant will be administered by the designated host department.

 - International Visiting Research Scholars will have a shared office space at the Institute, and are expected to make regular use of this office during their stay.

-Visiting scholars will be expected to participate in the Institute’s Wall Scholars program during their residency, including attending weekly lunches and afternoon/evening events every two weeks.
+Visiting scholars will be expected to participate in the Institute’s Wall Scholars program during their residency, including attending weekly lunches.